 Hale is joined by chemist Arthur A. Noyes (1866–1936) and physicist Robert A. Millikan (1868–1953).
 These three men set the school, which by then had been renamed the California Institute of Technology, firmly on its new course.
 Millikan serves as Chairman (effectively the President) until 1945.

 Daniel Guggenheim sets up $2.5 million fund to jumpstart seven aeronautical schools in seven universities, including Caltech.
 A sum of $300,000 is earmarked for Caltech for the construction of a laboratory and the establishment of a graduate school in aeronautics.
-(Pictured at left: Guggenheim building under construction, 1927.)
+(Pictured: Guggenheim building under construction, 1927.)

 Arthur Emmons Raymond (1899–1999).
 Assistant Professor of Aeronautics, 1927–1934.
 Chief Engineer, Douglas Aircraft Company (1925–60).
 Raymond works for Douglas during the week and begins teaching a Saturday class on airplane design to von Kármán, Klein, Bateman, Clark Millikan, Sechler, and Merrill; serves as longtime GALCIT connection to Douglas Aircraft for testing of DC-1 through DC-8 aircraft.
 Becomes VP of Douglas Aircraft.